ProcessorMicro/bash-functions/README.md

 #### <a id="error-warning">ERROR & WARNING</a>

 Errors and warnings can be used as follows.
-Note: Normal operation of `ERROR` will cause immediate exit from the parent script
+Note: Normal operation of `ERROR` forces immediate exit from the parent script

 ```bash
 RUNME ERROR "This is an error message.\nThe error is..."